Jazz In The 21st Century Is All About 'Playing Changes'

 "His emergence is just utterly remarkable," Chinen says.
 "He has this intense physicality as a performer.
 His music strives for transcendence and I think, often communicates that."

 And while artists like Washington are making jazz cool in the new millennium, Chinen's aim with Playing Changes is to get the root of the resurgence.
 "This is a perennial question — this idea of a savior or a messiah figure in jazz," Chinen explains.
 "I wanted to get to the heart of that question: 'Why do we need someone like that?'
-What it comes down to I think is a baseline insecurity about the art forms foothold in larger culture."
+What it comes down to I think is a baseline insecurity about the art form's foothold in larger culture."

 Whereas jazz artists used to have to fight to be taken seriously, the perception of jazz in this century has almost calcified to a point where it's seen as a genre that should be respected but not enjoyed.
 In Chinen's opinion, the image of jazz has become "too good."